-Newly updated rivals pose a challenge to the ageing Ford Explorer.
+Newly updated rivals pose a challenge to the aging Ford Explorer.
 The all-new Subaru Ascent is surely a prime contender in the three-row crossover segment.
-It has a best in class ground clearance of 8.7-inches and sits on a wheelbase of 113.8-inches.
+It has the best in class ground clearance of 8.7-inches and sits on a wheelbase of 113.8-inches.

 2019 Ford Explorer Safety

-Ford Explorer comes with state of the art safety equipment that allow it to score well on the safety tests conducted by the agencies.
+Ford Explorer comes with state of the art safety equipment that allows it to score well on the safety tests conducted by the agencies.
 Some of these features are mentioned below:

 Post-Collision Safety System